keptn/community/COMMUNITY_MEMBERSHIP.md

 | Approver   | Approve contributions                       | Sponsored by 2 maintainers.
 Highly experienced and active reviewer with frequent contributions. | [Approvers of the Keptn GitHub organization](https://github.com/orgs/keptn/teams/approvers), and [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) in [Keptn](https://github.com/keptn/keptn) |
 | Maintainer | Set direction and priorities for a subproject         | Sponsored by 2 maintainers.
 Demonstrates responsibility and excellent technical judgment for the whole project. | [Maintainers of the Keptn GitHub organization](https://github.com/orgs/keptn/teams/maintainers), [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) in [Keptn](https://github.com/keptn/keptn), and ownership of the GitHub repository |

-*Note*: Links to Members and Maintainers of the Keptn GitHub organization lists are not publicly accessible.
+*Note*: Links to members-, approvers-, and maintainers groups are not publicly accessible.

 ## New contributors